sachaker/sachaker.github.io/thoughts.md

 These differences may seem slight, but the worst performing of my recommendations is 134% of the biggest return for the aforementioned hardware companies (TWLO returns are 519% of AAPL returns for this period!).

-The point here is that intuition and calculated thought can be an important factor in distinguishing you from conventional opinion.
+The point here is that intuition and calculated thought can be an important factor in distinguishing you in investment.
+Don't believe me?
+Billionaire George Soros literally moves millions of dollars [based on pain](https://www.equitymaster.com/diary/detail.asp?date=01/13/2016&story=1&title=George-Soros-Has-Got-a-Backache-Again-and-This-Time-Its-Because-of-China) in different parts of his body.
 Everyone else uses financials and the same old indicators—be different.

 &nbsp;